wanyuac/NITREc/README.md

 - Gene or cluster name: In addition to conventional or pre-defined gene names, users may cluster alleles in various ways.
 For example, `CD-HIT-EST` is widely used to group alleles based on their nucleotide identity.
 Duplicated gene or cluster names can be distinguished through the same way as allele names.
 For instance, `ribE.1` represents a different gene to `ribE.2`, although they originally share the same name `ribE` in reference _E. coli_ genomes.
 - Genome name: the isolate or strain name retrieved from an NCBI nucleotide record.
 - NCBI nucleotide accession or contig name: a contig name is used when the allele sequence is not stored in the NCBI nucleotide database.
-- Strand: '+' stands for the forward strand of the NCBI record accessed through the nucleotide accession or of a source contig, and '-' stands for the reverse complementary strand of the same record or contig.
+- Coding strand: on which strand is the coding sequence. '+' stands for the forward strand of the NCBI record accessed through the nucleotide accession or of a source contig, and '-' stands for the reverse complementary strand of the same record or contig.
 - Coordinates: start and end positions of the allele in the forward strand, recorded in the same order as that in a GenBank file, and are separated by a dash.
 For example, `608139-608792`.
+- Coordinate strand: which strand do the coordinates refer to.
+For sequences from an NCBI nucleotide record, the coordinates always refer to the forward strand ('+'), whereas sequences extracted from the reverse strand ('-') of an unpublished contig is usually noted by coordinates on the same strand.
 - Product name: usually it is the name of the product protein.
 - Additional information, such as mutation information, can be appended to the sequence description using a semicolon as a separator.
 - 'NA' is a space holder for empty fields.
 For example, it is used when the protein accession number or locus tag has not been assigned.